Supervised Hebbian Learning: RBM training

-In this section we briefly address machine learning by one of its classical architecture that is the RBM -- in a statistical-mechanics jargon these are nothing but bipartite spin-glasses \cite{Bipartite} -- in order to derive its supervised learning rules and compare their learning skills with those shown by the HN described in the previous sections, see Fig.~\ref{fig:cartoon}.
-For the sake of simplicity here, as standard in machine learning investigations, we fix $\beta=1$, with no loss of generality as the fast noise can always be re-introduced in the network by rescaling the couplings. \begin{defn} We consider a RBM built of two-layers made of, respectively, $N$ binary neurons $\sigma_i$, $i \in (1,...,N)$ and $K$ real-valued neurons $z_{\mu}$, $\mu \in (1,...,K)$ equipped with a standard Gaussian prior and whose Hamiltonian reads as
+In this section we briefly address machine learning by one of its classical architecture, that is the RBM, in order to derive its supervised learning rules and compare their learning skills with those shown by the HN described in the previous sections, see Fig.~\ref{fig:cartoon}.
+For the sake of simplicity here, as standard in machine learning investigations, we fix $\beta=1$, with no loss of generality as the fast noise can always be re-introduced in the network by rescaling the couplings.
+In a statistical-mechanics framework RBMs are nothing but bipartite spin-glasses \cite{Bipartite} and, from this perspective we give the following \begin{defn} We consider a RBM built of two-layers made of, respectively, $N$ binary neurons $\sigma_i$, $i \in (1,...,N)$ and $K$ real-valued neurons $z_{\mu}$, $\mu \in \{1,...,K\}$ equipped with a standard Gaussian prior and whose Hamiltonian reads as

-where $\boldsymbol W \in \mathbb{R}^{N\times K}$ is the matrix of weights among the two layers (and there are no interactions within the same layer whence the {\em restriction}). \end{defn} \begin{defn} The partition function of the RBM \eqref{eq:RBM_model} is
+where $\boldsymbol W \in \mathbb{R}^{N\times K}$ is the matrix of weights among the two layers, while there are no interactions within the same layer (whence the {\em restriction}). \end{defn} \begin{defn} The partition function of the RBM \eqref{eq:RBM_model} is

 where the factor $\propto e^{-\left(\frac12 \sum_{\mu=1}^K z_{\mu}^2\right)}$ is the Gaussian prior for the $z$ neurons.
 The joint probability density related to the partition function \eqref{linp} assumes the following form